GordonMatthewson/EPrimeLabJack/README.md

 #How-to:
 ##Background
 First, a quick note about how E-Prime actually works with the LabJack.
-This section can be used for reference: if you’d like to skip to how to use the E-Prime functions in your experiment, go on to the next paragraph.
+This section can be used for reference: if you’d like to skip to how to use the E-Prime functions in your experiment, go on to the "function" section below.

 Within E-Prime, commands to the LabJack itself are made by setting the variable “lngError” equal to a particular LabJack driver command.
 For example, within the InitLabJack function,